Movement Disorders

 Treatments

 Our Movement Disorder specialists create a treatment program that is tailored to the specific needs of the patient.
-Treatment regimens may include medication management, lifestyle modification, disease-specific education and support.
+Treatment regimens may include medication management, lifestyle modification, and disease-specific education and support.
+In some cases, botulinum toxin injections or surgical treatments such as deep brain stimulation (DBS) may be appropriate.